Efficient state transition algorithm with guaranteed optimality: Experimental results and analysis

 \subsection{Comparison with other algorithms}

-In this subsection, the proposed effective STA is compared with other algorithms under two different termination criteria.
-The first criterion is the maximum number of stall iterations, which is used to assess whether the algorithm can guarantee convergence to an optimal solution.
-The second criterion is the maximum number of function evaluations, which is designed to evaluate the search capability of the algorithm.
+In this subsection, the proposed efficient STAs are compared with other algorithms under two termination criteria.
+The first criterion is the maximum number of stall iterations, used to evaluate whether the algorithm can achieve convergence to an optimal solution.
+The second criterion is the maximum number of function evaluations, used to assess the search capability of the algorithm.